joshbegley/nyt-latest/README.md

-**Ex-Officer Faces Charges of Taking Nude Images From Drivers’ Phones**\
+**Ex-Officer Took Nude Images From Women’s Phones in Traffic Stops, U.S. Says**\
-`In an unrelated case also in Missouri, a former state trooper was also charged with searching the phones of female drivers during traffic stop to acquire explicit images.`\
+`In an unrelated case also in Missouri, a former state trooper was charged with searching the phones of female drivers to acquire explicit images.`\
 https://nytimes.com/2024/11/16/us/missouri-police-nude-photos-traffic-stops.html

 **Cutter Gauthier gets his first NHL goal — is it time for Teemu Selanne's 'ketchup splat'?**\